Alabama's mandatory liability insurance law becomes effective January 1, 2013.

 October 1, 2008 - You can now renew your car tag, boat license, manufactured home & business license online.
 Online registration questions can be directed to email@example.com.

 If an address change is required with your tag renewal, you may still renew your tag via an online transaction, provided that your new address remains in Calhoun County.

 Calhoun County is one of several counties in the State of Alabama that offers on-line services.
 We now accept all major credit cards, and an online e-check from your checking account.
-Your total fees will include a 3% convenience fee for online checks and debit/credit transactions, when renewing over the counter at the office. **There is a $3.50 minimum fee with a maximum of $5.00 or 3%, whichever is greater when renewing from a personal computer.
+Your total fees will include a 3% convenience fee for online checks and debit/credit transactions, when renewing over the counter at the office. **There is a 3% service fee when renewing with a debit or credit card.
 This fee is not paid to Calhoun County but to the processing entity, IMS ENTERPRISES.
 Upon completion of your renewal, you will receive a confirmation number and a printed receipt.
 (Your printed receipt is not considered a legal document for law enforment purposes).
 Please record the confirmation number, print and retain the receipt until you receive your actual registration or sticker.
-If you have any difficulty you may contact IMS Enterprises at 256-246-0600 for telephone assistance or e-mail at firstname.lastname@example.org.
+If you have any difficulty you may contact IMS Enterprises at 256-275- 4042 for telephone assistance or e-mail at firstname.lastname@example.org.